 Why Consider A Marital Agreement

 While marital agreements might seem unromantic, they actually establish a foundation of openness, communication and boundaries.
 Those attributes are essential to the success of any committed relationship.
+In a way, they are also insurance that should divorce become necessary, the courts will not make decisions for you.

 To be effective, however, these agreements must comply with certain legal requirements.
 They should also be approached in a strategic manner.
 The language must be precisely drafted to fully capture the spirit and intention of the agreement between you and your spouse (or soon-to-be-spouse).
-At Northwest Family Law, P.S., our family law attorney can help you put into place a solid agreement that is legally effective, carefully tailored to your situation and that withstands the test of time.
+At Northwest Family Law, P.S., our family law attorneys can help you put into place a solid agreement that is legally effective, carefully tailored to your situation and that withstands the test of time.

 What These Agreements Can Address